 This article will delve deeper into the 11 benefits of using heatmap tools and explain why their implementation is increasing.
 By the end of this post, you will understand why startups and corporate businesses should consider heatmap software an integral piece of kit and the best tool for the job.

-What Is A Website Heatmap Tool?
+What Is a Website Heatmap Tool?

 Heatmap apps are great at generating a visual report representing website visitors’ activity.
 For example, you can see where your visitors click and which pages they visit more frequently than others using heatmap software.

-How Do Website Heatmap Tools Work?
+How to Do Website Heatmap Tools Work?